You are contacting

 8 July 2021

 Executors and trustees are not the same – an executor manages the deceased’s estate and arranges for the distribution of their assets in accordance with their will, while a trustee is responsible for the ongoing administration of a trust.
-Nevertheless, there are broad similarities between the roles, not least in the extensive powers that are afforded to executors and trustees over assets which ultimately belong to others, namely the beneficiaries.
+Nevertheless, there are broad similarities between the roles, not least in the extensive powers that are afforded to executors and trustees over assets that ultimately belong to others, namely the beneficiaries.

 For the most part estates and trusts are administered responsibly and without cause for undue concern.
 But not always.
 Common complaints against trustees and executors include a failure to act neutrally between beneficiaries (particularly if the executor/trustee is a beneficiary themselves), lack of information, and dealing with assets incorrectly, for example by distributing them to the wrong beneficiary or selling them at an undervalue.
 Executors are also frequently criticised for delay or obstruction in the administration of the estate, while trustees may find themselves accused of poor investment decisions, acting outside their powers, or acting in circumstances where they have a conflict of interest.